ottok/debcraft/README.md

 0. Alaways use color and strip it from log files with some separate command?
 1. Fail early, e.g. if there are uncommitted changes and don't run the full build process.
 2. Skip generating the same source package completely, or use symlink to existing source package.
+3. Wrap all calls to dpkg-source, dpkg-buildpackage etc in Podman/Docker so that this tool actually can run on multiple distros.

 The `release` and `validate` commands will be polished later.
 Pruning is manual for the time being as well.
 More commands, such as `update` to automatically import a new upstream version or `polish` to run [lintian-brush]() and other tools to automatically improve the package source code, might be added later.